adke/Project_Portfolio_2021/README.md

 #### From here, if you are still reading this (sorry for making this long btw:sleeping::sleepy:, I will try to speed up I promise!!:sweat_smile:) and know how to run the program(s) on you IDE, then you can simply skip to the "Assignment Description" section that explains how each assignment works.
 If not, then I will explain to the best of my abilities on how you can run the program(s) on your computer in the next section which is right below this line.

 ## How to Run the Program(s) on Your Computer
 #### Alright so first, you need to download an IDE on your computer that supports Java Files.
-Some common IDE's for Java are IntelliJ IDEA, Visual Studio Code, and NetBeans.
+Some common IDE's for Java are IntelliJ IDEA, Visual Studio Code, Eclipse and NetBeans.
 Once you have downloaded the appropriate IDE, you need to add the Java Extension so that your IDE can support Java formatted files (this is not required if you downloaded IntelliJ).
 You then need to create a "New Project" in your IDE first before copying the files from this portfolio onto your computer for the corresponding assignment or project.
 Make sure to name the project the same as what the assignment is called, otherwise, you may not be able to run the program.
 One of the assignments and projects has a number after its name for its folder within this portfolio, you can simply ignore that and just call your project by the name without having that number at the end.

 #### Once this step has been completed, you then need to copy all the files from the "src" folder of each assignment or project from this portfolio to the "src" folder for the new project that you created locally on your computer in your IDE.
 That "src" folder for the new project you created should be inside the directory you chose on your computer as you were making the project. ***Do not copy any other files from the assignment(s) or project(s) folder in this portfolio other than the files inside the "src" folder.*** The other files were created when building the project on its corresponding IDE.
 Therefore, you already have those files when you created the project and those files will be different based on which IDE you are using as a different working environment will be produced.